dronedeploy/dronedeploy-apps-gitbook/docs/sdk-beta/datastore.md

 1. Creating the table
 1. Creating columns

-Note that tables can be created by API via our [GraphQL APIs](../apis/introduction.md), or they can be defined by the [DroneDeploy CLI](dronedeploy-cli.md).
+Note that tables are defined by the [DroneDeploy CLI](dronedeploy-cli.md).

 **We highly recommend that you use the CLI for App development instead of building out tables via the API.**